ERC725Alliance/erc725.js/README.md

 1. `schemaKey` - `string`: The name or the hash of the key name as defined in the schema.

-1. `schemaElement` - `Object`(optinal): An optional custom schema element to use for decoding the returned value.
+1. `schemaElement` - `Object`(optional): An optional custom schema element to use for decoding the returned value.
 Overrides attached schema of instance on this call only.

-This will return the decoded value as defined by the associated schema element from the ERC725 contract.

 **Returns**

-`Mixed`: Returns the decoded value.
+`Mixed`: Returns the decoded value as expected by the schema.

 **Example**